eaton/angrylittletree/_drafts/2012-xx-xx-cms-decoupling-inline-editing-and-leaky-abstractions.md

 In her book *[Content Strategy for Mobile](http://www.abookapart.com/products/content-strategy-for-mobile)*, author Karen McGrane explains the dangers of the web-based "preview" button.

 > …There's no way to show [desktop] content creators how their content might appear on a mobile website or in an app.
 The existence of the preview button reinforces the notion that the dekstop website is the "real" website  and [anything else] is an afterthought.

-[ Privileges the desktop web experience & the current design: makes anticipating impact elsewhere on the site and in other channels VERY hard ]

-#### Inter-field and inter-content relationships are hidden
-[ Eliminates cross-field relationships (validation, etc) or hides them from users. ]
+Inline WYSIWG amplifies this problem, turning the entire editing experience into an extended preview of what the content will look like on the editor's current browser, platform, screen size, and user context.
+The danger lies in the hidden ripple effects for *other* devices, views, publishing channels, and even other pages where the same content is reused.

-#### It complicates creation of new items
+#### It complicates the creation of new items
-[ Closely-related Create In Place assumes very restricted set of options, and accentuates the problems. tough match for metadata driven sites. for views pages, will the metadata that causes a piece of content to appear there be auto-created? will creating it in a place, then overriding the metadata cause it to pop into existence somewhere else? ]

-#### Parallel editing interfaces quickly emerge
-[ Attempts to expose richer metadata, more state information, etc result in clusters of extra toolbars, widgets, wrapper chrome, or "The node form on the client side," polluting the intent of WYSIWYG Inline. ]
+Create.js and the Spark Project also allow editors to create new content items in place on any listing page.
+This is a valuable feature, especially for sites dominated by simple chronological lists or explicit content hierarchies.

+On sites with more complex rule-based listing pages, however, the picture becomes fuzzier.
+If an editor inserts a new piece of content on another author's page, does the content become owned by that author?
+On listing pages goverened by complex selection rules, will the newly-inserted item receive default values sufficient to ensure that it will appear on the page?
+If the editor inserts new content on a listing page, but alters its fields such that the content no longer matches the listing page's selection rules, does the content vanish and re-appear in a different, unknown part of the web site?

+In addition, multi-step workflows accompany the creation of content on many sites.
+Translating a single piece of content into several legally mandated languages before publication is necessary in some countries, even for small web sites.
+Approval and scheduling workflows pose similar problems, moving documents through important but invisible states before they can be displayed accurately on the site.

+#### Complexity Quickly Reasserts Itself
+Many of the problems described above can be worked around by adding additional visual cues, exposing normally hidden fields in floating toolbars, and providing other normally hidden information when editors have activated Inline WYSIWYG.
+Additional secondary editing interfaces can also be provided for "full access" to a content item's full list of fields, metadata, and workflow states.

+However, the addition of these extra widgets, toolbars, hover-tips, popups, and so on compromise the radical simplicity that justified
+Inline Editing in the first place.
+On many sites, a sufficiently functional Inline WYSIWYG interface -- one that captures the important state, metadata, and relational information for a piece of content -- will be no simpler or faster than well-designed, task-focused modal editing forms.
+[Members of the Plone team discovered that was often true](http://plone.org/products/plone/roadmap/238) after adding Inline WYSIWYG to their CMS.
+After several versions maintaining the feature, [they removed it from the core CMS product](http://plone.293351.n2.nabble.com/RFC-re-inline-editing-td7560809.html).

+To reiterate Ev William's vision for Medium,

+> There’s no layer of abstraction.
+This is a simple (and old) concept… and it makes a big difference.
+Having to go back and forth between your creation tool and your creation is like sculpting by talking.

+In situations where Inline WYSIWIG can't live up to that ideal, it paradoxically results in even *more* complexity for users.

 ---